Dirty PCB – The Ultimate Guide To Make Your PCB Clean And Durable

 Figure 4: An adequately ventilated PCB enclosure

 Malfunctioning and burnt components resulting from the improper use of a device can also cause PCB contamination.
-Electrolyte leaking from a capacitor, for example, can erode the board, or even worse, short-circuit conductors.
+Electrolytes leaking from a capacitor, for example, can erode the board or, even worse, short-circuit conductors.

 How to Clean a Dirty PCB